Next phase in the medication abortion fight will be a quick-moving legal battle - KESQ

 While it’s not unusual for lower courts to disagree on major legal questions, the contradicting orders that came down Friday — within less than an hour of each other — marked the most high-pitched legal battle over abortion access since the Supreme Court reversed Roe v.
 Wade last year.

-An emergency appeal of an order halting the US Food and Drug Administration’s approval of mifepristone, the first drug used in the medication abortion process, is expected to move rapidly in the coming days and could soon bring the issue back to the Supreme Court’s doorsteps.
+The Justice Department and a manufacturer of medication abortion drugs asked a federal appeals court on Monday to put on hold an order halting the US Food and Drug Administration’s approval of mifepristone, the first drug used in the medication abortion process.

+The requests, filed on Monday before the US 5th Circuit Court of Appeals, are seeking a short-term administrative stay as well as a long-term stay pending appeal on a lower court ruling from US District Judge Matthew Kacsmaryk, who ordered the FDA’s approval of the drug to be suspended.

+The Justice Department is asking for the 5th Circuit to act on its emergency request by noon Thursday, “to enable the government to seek relief in the Supreme Court if necessary.”

 US Health and Human Services Secretary Xavier Becerra told CNN on Sunday that the administration intended to do everything it could to ensure that women have access to abortion pills “not just in a week — but moving forward, period.”